Schema Markup Example

 • 10 domains of varying sizes and monthly traffic

-• Industries: tech, ecommerce, healthcare, education, analytics, and more
+• Industries: tech, e-commerce, healthcare, education, analytics, and more

 • 1,000+ content marketing pages